GenericMappingTools/gmt/sandbox/docs_rst/source/gmt.conf.rst

     longitude annotations will be plotted horizontally.
 If bit 3 is `set (4) <set.4.html>`_ , then latitude annotations will be plotted horizontally.
-If bit 4 is `set (8) <set.8.html>`_ , then oblique tickmarks are extended to give a projection equal to the specified tick length.
-If bit 5 is set (16), tickmarks will be drawn normal to the border regardless of gridline angle.
+If bit 4 is `set (8) <set.8.html>`_ , then oblique tick-marks are extended to give a projection equal to the specified tick length.
+If bit 5 is set (16), tick-marks will be drawn normal to the border regardless of gridline angle.
 If bit 6 is set (32), then latitude annotations will be plotted parallel to the border.
 To set a combination of these, add up the values in parentheses.
 [1].
 **MAP\_ANNOT\_OFFSET\_PRIMARY**
-    Distance from end of tickmark to start of annotation [5p].
+    Distance from end of tick-mark to start of annotation [5p].
 **MAP\_ANNOT\_OFFSET\_SECONDARY**
     Distance from base of primary annotation to the top of the secondary annotation [5p] (Only applies to time axes with both primary and